 Continuation of 50:940:203.
 This course will be focused on perfecting advanced vocabulary and grammar through a communicative framework fostering the use of language in real-life situations.

 For students with prior knowledge of Spanish interested in developing and improving oral and written skills in order to communicate effectively with Spanish-speaking patients, co-workers and professionals.
-It entails a basic review of grammar and a comprehensive vocabulary acquisition on topics such as, patient history, symptoms, physical conditions, and emergency response.
+It entails a solid review of grammar and a comprehensive acquisition of vocabulary in topics such as, patient history, symptoms, physical conditions, and emergency response.
 Prerequisite: Spanish 127 or interview with Director of Spanish for Health Professions Program.

 50:940:207 Spanish Culture and Civilization (3 credits)